 - These conditions also jeopardize habitat for wildlife that rely on our local creeks.
 This includes river otters, endangered steelhead trout, birds and other wildlife.

-By taking action in these teams, we will:
+By taking action through NeWTs, we will:

 - Protect our community from the symptoms of drought,

 - Protect important wildlife habitat for many species,

 - Reduce potential flood damages Reduce pollution in our creeks, the San Pablo Bay, and beyond.

 - Get to know each other better, creating a stronger sense of community.

 - Participants in NeWTs will meet a total of four times.